bolt-projects/bolt.new/README.md

-# Project
+# Project Overview
-All changes will still happen in the orginal repo, https://github.com/openaisoftware/bolt.new, until the core is done.
-I belive that we still need somthing simialr to the following commits from bolt.diy and I also included the orginal authors of each that we still need (These will not be striped from bolt.diy but a remake using what we have learned and now that we know where it is going).
-These have also been divided up into 4 seperate updates to keep everything moving and areas that depend on each other out of the way, though more moving around may need done.
+All development changes will continue in the original repository: openaisoftware/bolt.new until the core functionality is complete.

+We recognize the need to incorporate elements similar to certain commits from bolt.diy.
+Below, we've listed these necessary updates along with their original authors.
+These will not be directly copied from bolt.diy, but rather reimplemented using the knowledge we've gained and with a clear direction in mind.

+To streamline progress, these tasks have been divided into four separate updates.
+This approach helps prevent interdependencies from causing delays, though further adjustments may be necessary.
-## Goals:
+## Goals

-1) Our goal is to have a soild core that we can extend from into multiple differnt projects (one being a bolt.diy and the other a vanilia bolt.new experiance, This will mimic the bolt.new current state using open source inspired solutions from bolt.diy.)
-This will give all projects moving forward a cleaner history with updated dependances and a tried and tested core to start from.
-2) Large refactoring and documentation should be kept until all the core is in the repo and only small specfic refactor for that PR should be done.
-(Better logging, more dependance updates, documenation, large refactoring should be kept until the core functionalitly is built.)
+1. **Solid Core Foundation:**
+   - Develop a robust and extensible core that can support multiple projects, including:
+     - **bolt.diy**
+     - A vanilla **bolt.new** experience inspired by open-source solutions from **bolt.diy**
+   - This strategy will provide a cleaner project history, updated dependencies, and a reliable foundation for future development.

+2. **Refactoring and Documentation:**
+   - Large-scale refactoring and comprehensive documentation will be postponed until the core functionality is fully implemented.
+   - Only targeted, small-scale refactoring should be done within individual pull requests (e.g., better logging, dependency updates).
+   - Major improvements (e.g., extensive refactoring, documentation overhauls) will follow once the core is complete.

 ### Completed So far
 - [X] Fork Orginal Project